Wood – a material with many qualities

 Using wood wisely

 Making more from less is part of the IKEA culture, and we always use resources efficiently.
-Regarding wood, every piece is cut and shaped so that waste is minimized in production while maintaining quality and durability.
+Every piece of wood is cut and shaped so that waste is minimised in production, while maintaining quality and durability.
 We constantly look for new and smarter ways to design and build our furniture to make sure our customers get the best possible product with the least impact on our planet.

-On our website about.ikea.com you can find more information about how IKEA works with wood globally.
+Find more infomation about how IKEA works with wood globally .

 Responsible wood sourcing – working together with FSC

 We put responsible forest management at the core of our business.
 This means working to eliminate forest degradation and deforestation and to promote the importance of forest management beyond our own wood material needs.
 This is what we call being forest positive.